On modular categories O for quantized symplectic resolutions: Abstract

 \section{Abstract}

-In this paper we study highest weight and standardly stratified structures on modular analogs of categories $\mathcal{O}$ over quantizations of symplectic resolutions and show how to recover the usual categories $\mathcal{O}$ (reduced mod $p\gg 0$) from our modular categories.
+In this paper we study highest weight and standardly stratified structures on modular analogs of categories $\mathcal{O}$ over quantizations of symplectic resolutions.
+We also show how to recover the usual categories $\mathcal{O}$ (reduced mod $p\gg 0$) from our modular categories.
 More precisely, we consider a conical symplectic resolution that is defined over a finite localization of $\Z$ and is equipped with a Hamiltonian action of a torus $T$ that has finitely many fixed points.
 We consider algebras $\A_\lambda$ of global sections of a quantization in characterstic $p\gg 0$, where $\lambda$ is a parameter.
 Then we consider a category $\tilde{\mathcal{O}}_\lambda$ consisting of all finite dimensional $T$-equivariant $\A_\lambda$-modules.
-We show that for $\lambda$ lying in a {\it p-alcove} $\,^p\!A$, the category $\tilde{\mathcal{O}}_\lambda$ is highest weight (in some generalized sense).
+Under reasonable assumptions that hold in most examples of interest, we show that for $\lambda$ lying in a {\it p-alcove} $\,^p\!A$, the category $\tilde{\mathcal{O}}_\lambda$ is highest weight (in some generalized sense).
 Moreover, we show that every face of $\,^p\!A$ that survives in $\,^p\!A/p$ when $p\rightarrow \infty$ defines a standardly stratified structure on $\tilde{\OCat}_\lambda$.
 We identify the associated graded categories for these standardly stratified structures with reductions mod $p$ of the usual categories $\mathcal{O}$ in characteristic $0$.
 Applications of our construction include computations of wall-crossing bijections in characteristic $p$ and the existence of gradings on categories $\mathcal{O}$ in characteristic $0$.